-In December 2017, we declared a cash dividend of RMB588.4 million.
-RMB548.7 million of the cash dividend was paid in December 2017, and the remainder was paid in 2018.
-In February and March 2018, we declared a cash dividend of US\$23.0 million and US\$2.6 million, respectively, and we intend to pay such cash dividend to GTI, our shareholder, upon the receipt of relevant internal and other approvals.
 In January 2019, we declared a cash dividend of US\$0.30 per ordinary share, or US\$0.30 per ADS.
 Holders of our ordinary shares and ADSs as of the close of trading on February 6, 2019 were entitled to such cash dividend, and we paid such dividend in full in February 2019.
 In December 2019, we declared a cash dividend of US\$0.25 per ordinary share, or US\$0.25 per ADS.
 Holders of our ordinary shares and ADSs as of the close of trading on December 24, 2019 were entitled to such cash dividend, and we paid such dividend in full in January 2020.
+In December 2021, we declared a cash dividend of US\$0.55 per ordinary share, or US\$0.55 per ADS.
+Holders of our ordinary shares and ADSs as of the close of trading on December 31, 2021 were entitled to such cash dividend, and we paid such dividend in full in January 2022.

 We intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
 Our board of directors has discretion as to whether to distribute any future dividends, subject to certain requirements of Cayman Islands law.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our ADSs-We may not pay further dividends to our public shareholders in the foreseeable future, so you should rely on price appreciation of our ADSs for return on your investment."
+Key Information - D. Risk Factors - Risks Related to Our ADSs - We may not pay further dividends to our public shareholders in the foreseeable future, so you should rely on price appreciation of our ADSs for return on your investment."